Welcome to the Hokus Grey website!

 for years, now.

-Over time, the Hokus Grey Poetry Blog has picked up a few followers, found a few
+Over time, the Hokus Grey website has picked up a few followers, found a few

 kindred spirits, and shared more ideas, emotions and delusions than I ever thought

 possible.
-This blog now exists because of its readers, as much as my own labours.
+This blog now exists because of its readers, as much as my own labors.
 If you

 will continue to accompany me on this strange and savage journey; then I will continue